w4rlock/serverless-cloudflare-dns/README.md

     domain: ""                    # Required, your.corp.domain

     auth:
+      # Option 1
-      email: ""                   # Required, use aws ssm or something like that
+      # email: ""                 # Required, use aws ssm or something like that
+      # key: ""                   # Required, use aws ssm or something like that

+      # Option 2
-      token: ""                   # Required, use aws ssm or something like that
+      # apiToken: ""              # Required, use aws ssm or something like that

     record:
       name: ""                    # Required, subdomain.your.corp.domain